samikshakhadka/BookRating/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss the changes you would like to make.

----

-This version of the `README.md` includes Docker-specific instructions for setting up and running the project.
-It also emphasizes the need to configure environment variables correctly, particularly the database host, which is crucial when using a locally hosted database with Docker.